elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 A developer must never use a process for code organization purposes.
 A process must be used to model runtime properties such as:

-  * Mutable state and access to shared resources (such as ets, files, etc)
+  * Mutable state and access to shared resources (such as ETS, files, etc)
   * Concurrency and distribution
   * Initialization, shutdown and restart logic (as seen in supervisors)
   * System messages such as timer messages and monitoring events